WCBROW01/MoonLander2/README.md

 To build, you only need to install SDL 2 and run `make`

 On Linux or macOS, you can get this from your package manager.
-Instructions for Windows will be published later.
+Windows builds using MSYS2 and MinGW-w64 have been successfully created and require no modifications to the source code.

 Example for Debian/Ubuntu: